-He said about 10 to 15 percent of the school is identified as special needs.
+He said about 10-15 percent of the school is identified as special needs.

-There were 152 schools put on the "focus" list.
+There were 152 schools put on the "focus" list by the state department.

 "But overall, with 33 schools (in the county), if we have one on that list and it's over that particular issue, I guess we feel pretty good about that," Schofield said.